 Well done for getting in the water and having a go at aqua aerobics.
 That is no mean feat when you have a fear of water.
-Aqua aerobics is great for getting used to the water and discovering a bit about how your body moves and behaves in the water.
-However it doesn’t teach you about floating, holding your breath and all the important stuff when it comes to learning how to swim.
+Aqua aerobics is great for getting used to the water and discovering a bit about how your body moves and behaves.
+However, it doesn’t teach you about floating, holding your breath and all the important stuff when learning how to swim.

 As for getting your feet off the floor, believe it or not, that is not the scary part.
-The scary part is working out how to get them back down and safely onto the pool floor again.
-Once you can do this, you will feel a little more confident about lifting your feet up and trying some swimming.
+The scary part is getting them back down and safely onto the pool floor again.
+Once you can do this, you will feel a little more confident about lifting your feet and trying some swimming.

-Like most adult beginners you will most probably be wondering about floating and how you float.
+Like most adult beginners, you will probably wonder about floating and how you float.
 This is all down to your body shape and composition.
 You will find that either you float easily or you do not float at all.
-Some people are good floaters and some are not so.
-But, even the bad floaters can learn to swim.
+Some people are good floaters, and some are not so.
+But even the bad floaters can learn to swim.

-Your first exercise to try out is holding the pool side, or better still a trusty friends hands, and lift your feet up off the floor.
-Then try bending your knees forwards under your body and placing your feet back down on the floor again.
-You can do this with the security of holding something or someone and this will help massively with regaining a standing position again.
+Your first exercise to try out is holding the poolside, better still, a trusty friend's hands, and lifting your feet off the floor.
+Then try bending your knees forwards under your body and placing your feet back on the floor again.
+You can do this with the security of holding something or someone, which will help massively regain a standing position again.

 An absolute must for you to learn is holding your breath and putting your face in the water.
-Use some goggles as this makes it a little easier.
-Once again practice this whilst holding the poolside, breathing out into the water, lifting your face out taking another breath and then repeating the exercise.
-The more you do this the more it will become second nature and your fears will gradually disappear.
+Use some goggles, as this makes it a little easier.
+Once again, practice this whilst holding the poolside, breathing out into the water, lifting your face, taking another breath and then repeating the exercise.
+The more you do this, the more it will become second nature, and your fears will gradually disappear.